KatVolkova/study-cards-frontend/README.md

   - Displays meaningful error messages if the update fails.
   - Redirects user to the Flashcards List after successful update.

-- **API Integration**:
-  - Sends updated flashcard data via `PUT` request to the backend.

-- **Design & Layout**:
-  - Consistent and user-friendly layout shared with the Create Flashcard page.
-  - Error and success feedback provided directly on the page.

-- **Responsiveness**:
-  - Fully optimized for mobile, tablet, and desktop screens.
-  - Form elements remain accessible and usable on all device sizes.

-- **Accessibility**:
-  - Clear placeholder texts for better usability.
-  - Well-structured form for screen readers and keyboard navigation.

-### Visual Elements:
--  Editable input fields.
--  Dropdown to easily adjust the flashcard’s review status.
--  Clean confirmation flow after updating flashcards.

 ## Flashcards List Page